 These dogs are large and have a reputation of being immensely loyal, many people adopt or bring them home without proper research and thought.
 As a result, many of such dogs end up in rescue homes and other dog rescue organizations.

-Check with them for the available dogs and further documentation.
+There are many more Bluemastiffs rescue groups other than the ones listed above, do check with them for the available dogs and further documentation.

 Generally, Bullmastiffs are healthy dogs but like other canines, they could be prone to a number of health issues.
 This does not mean that all the Bullmastiffs will develop these or some of these diseases but it is better that you know about them.

 Some dogs do not exhibit any symptoms of the disease until they are fully grown.
 Therefore, medical clearance is not issued to dogs that are younger than two years.
 Some of the common health problems and diseases that a Bullmastiff may suffer from are given below.